Written and Photographed by Rebecca Peters-Golden

 - 1 tablespoon fresh thyme

-In a large pot, heat olive oil over medium-high heat.
-Make the concentrated broth by adding the bouillon cubes to 2 cups water and microwaving for about 2 minutes.
+Make a concentrated broth by adding the bouillon cubes to 2 cups water and microwaving for about 2 minutes.
+Set aside.

-Add wine and broth/stock to the pot and lower the heat to a simmer.
-Season with salt and pepper to taste.
-Add cumin.
+Add the wine and broth to the pot and lower the heat to a simmer.
+Season with cumin, salt, and pepper.
 While the stew is cooking, if you find it getting too thick, add up to another 1/2 cup of water or wine.
 Simmer for about 30 minutes, stirring regularly.

-Add dried plums and thyme, and simmer for 45 minutes, stirring regularly.
-Serve over rice or with bread.
+Add the dried plums and thyme and simmer for 45 minutes, stirring regularly.
+Serve with bread or other side of your choice.